ASOS-JoeGandy/joe-ai-teams-bg/README.md

 `./webui.sh` within `<project root>/stable-diffusion-webui`

+Leave this terminal running the background to keep the web server up

-A window should open in the browser with the ui, You can play around wit this, but the next step will automatically generate images for you
+A window should open in the browser with the ui, You can play around with this, but the next step will automatically generate images for you

 # Generating the images